Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

   - Lutris, Libstrangle, Steam, and SteamTinkerLaunch.

 - **Instructions**:
-  - Follow the Uranium Fever Installation Instructions **ON WINDOWS** up until the [Disable Base Address Randomization](https://uraniumfever.net/docs/setupinstructions#-disabling-base-address-randomization-) section.
+  - Follow all of the above installation instructions **ON WINDOWS**.
   - Copy the `C:\Modding\Uranium Fever` folder to a temporary location on Linux.
   - Open Lutris, click the `plus arrow`, then search for and install Fallout: New Vegas.
     - Take note of the installation location.